lueck/standoff-mode/README.md

 - manual based on GNU Texinfo, English (under development) and German

-- makes XML-files readable for humans by optionally hiding XML-Tags and by substituting character references with glyphs.
+- makes XML-files readable for humans by optionally hiding XML-tags and by substituting character references with glyphs.
 (Note:
-  Switching between hide/show is a computationally expensive task for Emacs and may consume a minute of your time if you're working on a file with some hundreds kBytes.)
+  Switching between hide/show is a computationally expensive task for Emacs and may consume a minute of your time if you're working on a file with some hundred kBytes.)

 ## Roadmap ##